- Check-in time 14:00

 Penduka dancing group

 The Penduka women are not just good at making beautiful products, they can also dance very well.

 You will have different hosts, since Penduka is an NGO and has different women in charge of different duties.
 All of them are very helpful and they are used to recieve visitors from different countries.
 Not all of them speak English very well but will bring you in contact with another person if communication becomes a challenge.
 As a Trust , Penduka is equaly taking care of the women and run the organisation by themselves with a local board of trustees.

 Any questions?
 Sarah from Socialbnb will be answering all your questions!

 If you come via the airport by bus or taxi you will stop in the city centre.
-As from there Penduka can pick you up. local phone nr of contact person: + 264 812079911 .Own transport coming from Windhoek Capital city follow signs with Katutura, stay on Independence avenue, cross Otjimuise road and come on Evelyn sstreet.
-Take the big curve to the right and take the first big crossroad to the left, from there follow signs with Penduka! since roadconstruction takes place frequently , look out for the Penduka signs in different colours.
+As from there Penduka can pick you up.
+Local phone number of contact person: + 264 812079911.
+If you choose own transport coming from Windhoek Capital city: follow signs with Katutura, stay on Independence avenue, cross Otjimuise road and come on Evelyn sstreet.
+Take the big curve to the right and take the first big crossroad to the left, from there follow signs with Penduka!
+Since roadconstruction takes place frequently, look out for the Penduka signs in different colours.
 D tours are mainly in yellow.
 The gravel road will take you straight to the gate of Penduka.

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.